David Satter: Life and career

-His partner is Nadezhda Kutepova, a human rights lawyer and Russian political refugee in France.
-See, City 40.

-Post-Soviet Russia

-In the 1990s, Satter wrote extensively about post-Soviet Russia.
+Satter published several books about Soviet Union and post-Soviet Russia.
 In an article in The Wall Street Journal Europe, April 2, 1997, he wrote: "When the Soviet Union fell… the moral impulse motivating the democratic movement had to become the basis of Russia’s political practices.
 The tragedy of the present situation is that Russian gangsters are cutting off this development before it has a chance to take root."

-Reviews

 Jack Matlock, the former U.S. ambassador in Moscow, writing in The Washington Post, said that Age of Delirium was "spellbinding" and gave "a visceral sense of what it felt like to be trapped in the communist system."
 The Virginia Quarterly Review wrote, "The brilliance of this book lies in its eccentricity and in the author’s profound knowledge of and sympathy for the suffering of the Russian people under communism."
 Martin Sieff, writing in the Canadian National Post, wrote that Darkness at Dawn was "Vivid, impeccably researched and truly frightening."
 Angus Macqueen, writing in The Guardian, compared Darkness at Dawn to Putin’s Russia by Anna Politkovskaya.
 Sieff wrote: "Both of these books underline the moral vacuum that the destruction of the Soviet Union has left."

-1999 Russian apartment bombings

-In his book, Darkness at Dawn, Satter charged that the Russian Federal Security Service (FSB) was responsible for the bombings of Russian apartment buildings in 1999 that claimed nearly 300 lives and provided the justification for a second Chechen War.
-He argued that this was part of a conspiracy to bring Putin to power as Boris Yeltsin was fading.
-During testimony before the U.S. House of Representatives, Satter stated: